Yainer Diaz Preview, Player Props: Astros vs. Red Sox

-On Wednesday, Yainer Diaz (.658 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 8:10 PM ET.
+On Thursday, Yainer Diaz (.658 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Red Sox.
+In his last appearance, he racked up three hits (going 3-for-5 with an RBI) against the Red Sox.

 Yainer Diaz Game Info & Props vs. the Red Sox